Neurotransmitters (Catecholamine)

 • DBH hydroxylates dopamine to form norepinephrine, which is further converted to epinephrine by PNMT.

-• Dopamine is mainly broken down by two enzymes, COMT and MAO.
+• Dopamine is mainly broken down by two enzymes, Catechol-O-Methyltransferase(COMT) and Monoamine Oxidase(MAO).

 • COMT converts dopamine to 3-methoxytyramine, which MAO then converts to 3-methoxy-4-hydroxyacetaldehyde.